This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

 So, what’s left?
 The Necessities bucket.
 Depending on what percentage you used for the other buckets, that will determine what percentage is left over for this bucket.

-That needs to be enough to cover your living expenses, your mortgage or rent, your utilities, your food, your phone bill, any other bills, transportation costs such as transit or car expenses, debt payments, clothing, and anything else that fits in here.
-Take care of yourself.
+For example, putting 10% of your net income into each of the previous five buckets (Investing, Spending, Education, Play, and Giving) leaves 50% for Necessities.
+That needs to be enough to cover your living expenses, mortgage or rent, utilities, food, phone bill, other bills, transportation costs such as transit or car expenses, debt payments, clothing, and anything else that fits in here.

 “If you currently are spending more than 60% of your income on the necessities for your daily existence, it’s time for you to look at downgrading your lifestyle.” – Kieron Sweeney

 Speaking of investment, if you scale up your Investing bucket from 10% to 20% of your net income, then it could still be 10% for Spending, 10% for Education, 10% for Play, and 10% for Giving, but it could now be 40% for Necessities.
-Imagine having your various living expenses covered with only 40% of your net income!
+Imagine covering your various living expenses with only 40% of your net income!

 “Begin as soon as possible.” – Kieron Sweeney